A Therapy of Literary Merit

 Narrative Therapy

-Narrative Therapy invites you on a journey to resurrect the stories that shape your life.
-It views problems and predicaments as opportunities for growth, allowing you to reauthor your narrative to reflect your values, skills, and dreams.
-Through this dynamic co-creative process, you may discover new possibilities, leading to a deeper understanding of who you are as you anchor a more fulfilling life path.
+As your therapist, I invite you on a journey to resurrect the stories that shape your life.
+Narrative Therapy views problems and predicaments as opportunities for growth.
+Through this restorative process, you can discover new possibilities leading to a richer understanding of who you are as you claim your most fulfilling life.
+What story is living you?
+And how do you want it to change?

 Magdalen Bowyer